 The experience pays off.
 Snowden interns have landed jobs at top media outlets throughout the country (and the world), including The Associated Press, The Oregonian (Portland), Chicago magazine, Statesman Journal (Salem), the Seattle Post-Intelligencer, The Seattle Times, The Register-Guard (Eugene), the Los Angeles Times, The San Diego Union-Tribune, the San Jose Mercury News, The Virginian-Pilot (Norfolk, Virginia), and The Prague Post (Czech Republic).

-Snowden media partnerships often hire their interns as full-time reporters, photographers, and editors.
+Snowden media partnerships often hire their interns as full-time reporters, photographers, and multimedia journalists.